 Studies for LEAP were supported by the National Science Foundation under award HRD-0123636.
 Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the researchers, and do not necessarily represent the official views, opinions, or policy of the NSF.

 E&ER has worked with CU Boulder’s Biological Sciences Initiative on its teacher professional development programs.
 We have examined immediate post-workshop and longer-term outcomes from the BSI’s one- to three-day workshops focused on basic science concepts, cutting-edge scientific developments, or new technologies in the life sciences.
 Evaluation findings from surveys and interviews indicate teachers’ growth in content understanding, confidence in their ability to teach these ideas, and a sense of being supported by a network of colleagues and the BSI staff.
 Many teachers reported making classroom use of new teaching materials.
 Relatively few teachers reported gains in pedagogical content knowledge, and teachers did not always perceive ways to adjust workshop materials for their own students, curriculum, or other constraints.

 Through studying professional development of instructors, we have become interested in questions about how to measure change in teaching, which may reveal the effect of professional development.
 Work on developing, evaluating and applying measures is in progress.

-These studies were supported by the National Science Foundation under award DUE-1245436 and by the Spencer Foundation.
+These studies were supported by the National Science Foundation under awards DUE-1245436 and DUE-1821704 and by the Spencer Foundation.
 Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the researchers, and do not necessarily represent the official views, opinions, or policy of the funder.